gforester/HAR/README.md

 # How execute the run_analysis.R script

 Summary: run_analysis writes a tidy file, TidyHAR.txt to your working directory.
-The methodology is included below and details of the variables, the data, and clean up is described in the
+The steps to execute run_analysis.R and methodology is included below and details of the variables, the data, and clean up is described in the
 [CodeBook.md](https://github.com/gforester/HAR/blob/master/CodeBook.md)

 **Environment:**